olofk/fusesoc/doc/source/user/installation.rst

 Installation under Windows
 ==========================

-Install the latest version of python, either from https://www.python.org/downloads/ or from the Windows store.
+Install the latest version of Python, either from `python.org <https://www.python.org/downloads/>`_ or from the Windows store.

 Open up a shell (cmd, powershell, gitbash etc.) and run: